mikenemat/PicoBlaster/README.md

 **Future work and better ideas**

 Firmware tampering or SPI Man-in-the-middle TI CC1150 based devices to masquerade as Caseta dimmers.
 Stay tuned.

+Try to gain access to the UART on the SI4010 chip.